tdilauro/Simplified-wiki/User-Settings-Management-Protocol.md

 Any library that wants to participate in the SimplyE program should implement the Protocol.
 The Library Simplified circulation manager implements the Protocol, so most SimplyE participating libraries don't have to do anything.

 A library may choose not to implement the Protocol.
-SimplyE will work as described in the "Default behavior" section.
+SimplyE will use its default behavior.

 Other organizations may implement the Protocol for other types of user accounts, by defining their own keys for the fields.